-Is your culture supporting your business strategy?
+Is your organizational culture supporting your business strategy?
 If your answer to this question is no, you’re not alone.
 The research shows that most executives believe their culture doesn’t align to their business strategy.

 According to the 2016 Global Human Capital Report, 86% of executives believe their company’s culture is an important or very important issue—but only 12% of those executives believe they are driving the right culture.
 To top it off, nearly 70% of the executives surveyed reported there was a disconnect between culture and strategy (2015 Korn Ferry executive survey).